iamsainikhil/nextjs-prismic-blog-starter/README.md

 - **Slices**: Enrich your blogposts with custom quotes, images or codeblocks.
 You can order them how you like.
 When you used the *Image-Slice* the image will get inserted and optimized by **nextjs-image**
 - **Relationship fields**: Categorize your blog articles in Categories via a relationship field.
 You can change categories on the fly
 - **Both custom types (Single / Repeatable)**: Articles, Tags, Categories, Author sections of the website are managed with Prismic.
 The social media links or the header & footer sections are hardcoded content which can be customized easily!
+- **Prismic Preview**: Prismic allows preview of any document which comes handy before publishing a document.
+This starter has got preview setup for article page.
+For more info, check [here](https://prismic.io/docs/technologies/previews-nextjs) and [here](https://user-guides.prismic.io/en/articles/768819-preview-a-document)

 Therefore the starter has following features:

 - Prismic as Headless CMS
+- Prismic Previews
 - [Theme UI](https://theme-ui.com/home) for styling
 - Prism React Renderer plugin using PrismJS highlighting
 - Responsive images (nextjs-image)